adamfollmer/TherapyTracker/README.md

 Known bugs:

--When adding time to a patients appointment, conflicts do not check surrounding appointments for the therapist.
+	When adding time to a patients appointment, conflicts do not check surrounding appointments for the therapist.

--Not confirmed, however, other bugs likely exist with time conflicts
+	Not confirmed, however, other bugs likely exist with time conflicts

 Modified features: